projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 npm install
 ```

-This will grab all the packages and put it inside `$PROJECT_ROOT/node_modules`.
+This will grab all the packages and put them inside
+`$PROJECT_ROOT/node_modules`.

-After that, you can now run the app by executing this command in you terminal
+After that, you can now run the app by executing this command in your terminal:

 ```bash
 pwd # $PROJECT_ROOT